 Before going to the operating theatre, you will be asked to take a bath or shower and change into a theatre gown.
-All make-up, nail varnish, jewellery (except wedding rings, which can be taped into place) and contact lenses must be removed.
-Wigs, scarves, hearing aids, glasses and dentures can be removed when you arrive in theatre.
+All make-up, nail varnish, jewellery (except wedding rings, which can be taped into place), dentures hearing aids, contact lenses, wigs and scarves must be removed (wigs & scarves may be removed on arrival to theatre).